BioCIDER/resource-contextualization-import-scripts/README.md

 # resource-contextualization—import-scripts

-Data import Layer
+Data import and control Layer

 > Python scripts to import data from different sources.

 ## Getting Started

-You need a proper python interpreter for your system.
+You need a proper **python** interpreter for your system.
 Download it from [Python downloads](https://www.python.org/downloads/)

+Version tested with this application is 2.7.

+Also, you need to install **APScheduler** to be able to run the importing synchronization script.
+Download it from  [APScheduler downloads](https://pypi.python.org/pypi/APScheduler/)

+After downloading it, you only need to execute

+sudo python setup.py install

+Last version tested is 3.0.3

+### synchronizer.py

+This script manages which specific scripts are executed, and when they are.
+To add a new one, you need to upload it to /specific folder and add it its main() function to PROCESSES list.

+Currently, all processes are executed asynchronously every hour.

+See CRON documentation at : [APScheduler docs](http://apscheduler.readthedocs.org/en/latest/modules/triggers/cron.html)

+### Specific importing scripts

+Currently we have 3 different specific scripts into /specific folder: **ckanData.py** (to import ELIXIR training materials), **iannData.py** (events data) and **registryData.py** (ELIXIR records).

+You can execute them independently or through synchronizer.py.

 ## Contributing